BYU-ITC-344/byu-itc-344.github.io/lab-2/Lab 2- Containers.md

 ## Introduction

 You have already had some exposure to virtualization in the last lab.
 This lab aims to strengthen your understanding of containerization.
-In this lab you will learn about two forms of containeration: operating system containers, and application containers.
+In this lab you will learn about two forms of containerization: operating system containers, and application containers.

 #### Containers